rschumm/pm4quarkus/README.md

 Quarkus is an Open Source Java Framework for Cloud Native Applications sponsored by RedHat, which is designed to be fast, small and easy to use.
 It is a set of opinionated open source libraries and tools that are designed to work together.
 One of the additional key features is the ability to compile Java applications to native executables using [GraalVM](https://www.graalvm.org) - which is not used in this Project.

-## run DEV locally

-To start in hot-code mode use

-    quarkus dev
-    mvn quarkus:dev

-(`quarkus` is the Quarkus command line tool which can be installed via your preferred package manager.)

-pressing
-- `d` in dev mode opens the DevUI with the Endpoints and all sorts of other stuff (like Tests, installed Extensions, OpenAPI GUI (aka Swagger), DB Connections, Config Parameters, Dependency Graph etc.)
-- `w` will open the Application in the Browser.
-- `r` will resume the continous integration tests.
-- `q` will quit the App.

-To run properly, it need a working Docker or Podman environment on the Development machine.
-(If not, you have to provide a PostgreSQL Database manually)

-## run CI on GitHub Actions

-Run the Action `CI for Quarkus Proposals App` by pushing to the Repository `main` branch.
-The Pipeline is defined in `.github/workflows/ci.yml` and will:
-- build the App
-- run the Tests (including Integration Tests that use a PostgreSQL Database in a Testcontainer - this will be automatically started by the Testcontainers Library)
-- create a Docker Image
-- push the Docker Image to the GitHub Container Registry

-## deploy PROD on cluster

-rancher login {rancher_server_url} -t {api_token}

 ## Architecture / Demonstration Canvas

 The Project covers and showes following layers: